 FRESH FISH SOLD HERE

-The young man agreed that his sister was right.
+The fishmonger agreed that his sister was right.
 He took down the sign and replaced it with one that read:

 FRESH FISH SOLD

 Next, the young man’s brother paid a visit and he too was impressed.
 “Well done, little brother!
 You are a real businessman now!
 Your store is most impressive, but can I give you some advice?
 The word ‘SOLD’ in your sign is not necessary.
-It is obvious that this is a store where fish is sold; it’s not an aquarium!”
+It is obvious that this is a store where you buy fish; it’s not an aquarium!”

 The young man laughed.
 He and his brother had always kidded each other growing up.
 But he realized that his brother was right.
 So he took down the sign and put up a new one that read: